 That’s a good thing.
 When someone works in your space for a day, you have an opportunity to impress them, showcase your space and community, and move them further down your sales funnel toward potentially becoming a member.

-Make it Easy to Purchase a Day Pass.
+Make it easy to purchase a day pass

 Don’t overcharge for day passes because you’re not doing it to make money—you’re using it as lead generation.
 You want people to come back.
+When members of your space bring in guests, and if they stay for longer than a meeting, they should purchase a day pass.
+Make it easy for your members to inexpensively secure guest day passes for visitors.

 Leverage channel partners, such as CloudVO, to sell day passes.
 This way, you make it easy for people to purchase a day pass online, you expose people to your brand, and you can attract people from outside of the area.
 Once someone has purchased a pass, they’re already invested in your space.